securepadawan/securepadawan.github.io/about.markdown

 published: true
 ---

+Married.
+Father.
-I am an IT professional with 15 years of experience in technical support, service delivery management, and cybersecurity administration for the same employer.
-Always yearning for more knowledge to possibly make a transition to a SOC Analyst position.
+15 years in IT.
+(Service Desk, service delivery management, Endpoint Security Engineer) Always yearning for more knowledge to possibly make a transition to a SOC Analyst position.